 All parents/guardians must keep the information on their student’s Annual Student Medical/Health Information Form updated throughout the school year as needed.
 Please download and complete this form (see link on this page) if there are ANY changes to your students health conditions or contact information.

-The clinic staff has developed new procedures consistent with CDC and Florida Health Dept. guidelines to protect students and staff during the COVID-19 emergency.
+As of 8/2/21, the clinic staff has updated procedures consistent with Florida Department of Education and Florida Department of Health guidelines to protect students and staff during the COVID-19 pandemic.

 It is CRITICAL for parents to keep their student out of school if they complain of a new onset of: